sueLan/suelan.github.io/source/_posts/20211001-signpost-custome-instrument.md

 #### Analysis Points of Interest

-By chosing the `Points of Interest` section, we can see the points of interest and its meta data.
+By choosing the `Points of Interest` section, we can see the points of interest and its meta data.
 Besides, we can use points of interst together with other section, like Time Profile to check how is the performance like when these importance events happen.

 ![image-20210117230047705](image-20210117230047705.png)

 ## Options

 The default recording mode is `immediate`, which means it records all the signposts immediately.
 This could bring overhead if your app emits thousands of signposts per second.
-However, we can still work around that by changingto window mode and only collecting data for the last 5 seconds.
+However, we can still work around that by changing to window mode and only collecting data for the last 5 seconds.
 It is very useful to collect data to analyze stutters.

 Steps: